vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Host/Get-VCFHost.md

 ### Synopsis
 Connects to the specified SDDC Manager and retrieves a list of hosts.

-## DESCRIPTION
+### Description
 The Get-VCFHost cmdlet connects to the specified SDDC Manager and retrieves a list of hosts.
-- VCF Hosts are defined by status
+VCF Hosts are defined by a status
-	- ASSIGNED - Hosts that are assigned to a Workload domain
-	- UNASSIGNED_USEABLE - Hosts that are available to be assigned to a Workload Domain
-	- UNASSIGNED_UNUSEABLE - Hosts that are currently not assigned to any domain and can be used for other domain tasks after completion of cleanup operation
+..* ASSIGNED - Hosts that are assigned to a Workload domain ..* UNASSIGNED_USEABLE - Hosts that are available to be assigned to a Workload Domain ..* UNASSIGNED_UNUSEABLE - Hosts that are currently not assigned to any domain and can be used for other domain tasks after completion of cleanup operation

 ### Examples
 #### Example 1